 The Blue Mountain Lake Club Pools & Spray Park are “Swim at Your Own Risk” and are staffed with Pool and Gate Attendants.
 The Pool and Gate Attendants are responsible for, and authorized to, enforce all rules (as provided) and may evict violators of these rules as they deem necessary.
 Please remember, Pool and Gate Attendants are NOT lifeguards and they are NOT babysitters.
 They are hired to enforce the pool rules and to keep the pool and spray park clean and safe.

 Pool Rules & Waiver

-The Association requires that all deeded owners sign and return the below Pools Waiver to be allowed access to the pools and spray park for the 2019 season.
-Copies are available at the BML Office as well as will be available at the pool.
+The Association requires that all deeded owners sign and return the below Pool Use Waiver to be allowed access to the pools and spray park for the current pool season.
+Copies are also available at the BML Office.

 The Spray Park